SA Councillor Profiles

-Background: Lisa grew up in a small country town in South Australia, later married and moved to a sheep station in the Flinders Ranges with her husband Keith.
-Keith and his sister were both schooled via School of The Air and later went on to boarding school for their secondary education.
-Keith and Lisa's eldest daughter is currently in Cairns, working as a radiographer and their middle daughter and youngest son are at boarding school in Adelaide.
+Background: Lisa grew up in a small country town in South Australia, later married and moved to a sheep station in the Flinders Ranges with her husband.
+Her husband and his sister were both schooled via School of The Air and later went on to boarding school for their secondary education.
+Their eldest daughter is currently in Cairns, working as a radiographer and their middle daughter and youngest son are at boarding school in Adelaide.

 Having navigated her children through the full education spectrum, from RICE Kindy, School of the Air, boarding school and the completion of a tertiary education, Lisa is a passionate advocate of equal education opportunities for rural and remote children.

 Lisa has been involved with ICPA at branch level since 2001and was elected to State Council in 2013.